 Q: Go's http lib supports TLS to serve out endpoints.
 Why didn't you just do that instead of serving out an HTTP app behind a reverse proxy?

-A: HTTP basic auth seems to be mutually exclusive with the HTTPS protocol.
+A: HTTP basic auth seems to be mutually exclusive with direct use of the HTTPS protocol (see my comment at start of this post about the 'basic auth' mechanism being neglected...).
 Perhaps I missed something.
-Let me know if I'm wrong, and how to do it.
+Let me know if I'm wrong, and how to do it securely without an HTTPS reverse proxy!
 Thanks.

 Q: How do I support multiple users/roles using the example you give?